mok0230/hedera-contracts/README.md

-# Hedera Smart Contract Playground
+# Hedera Contracts

+This repo contains code for testing Hedera contracts

+## Config

 To configure your dev environment: